silverstripe/silverstripe-spamprotection/README.md

 Options to configure are:

-*`protector`* a class name string or class instance which implements `SpamProtector`.
-Defaults to your `FormSpamProtectionExtension.default_spam_protector` value.
+* `protector`: a class name string or class instance which implements `\SilverStripe\SpamProtection\SpamProtector`.
+Defaults to your `SilverStripe\SpamProtection\Extension\FormSpamProtectionExtension.default_spam_protector` value.

-*`name`* the form field name argument for the Captcha.
-Defaults to `Catcha`.
+* `name`: the form field name argument for the Captcha.
+Defaults to `Captcha`.
-*`title`* title of the Captcha form field.
-Defaults to `''` *`insertBefore`* name of existing field to insert the spam protection field prior to *`mapping`* an array mapping of the Form fields to the standardized list of field names.
-The list of standardized fields to pass to the spam protector are:
+* `title`: title of the Captcha form field.
+Defaults to `''`
+* `insertBefore`: name of existing field to insert the spam protection field prior to
+* `mapping`: an array mapping of the Form fields to the standardised list of field names.
+The list of standardised fields to pass to the spam protector are:

 ```
 title